rohandhamapurkar/rohandhamapurkar/README.md

 <!--
 **rohandhamapurkar/rohandhamapurkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on developing and maintaining buisness process automation systems in my startup named OrderStack.
-- 🌱 I’m currently working and learning Golang.
-- 👯 I’m looking to collaborate on projects and getting involved in system architecture discussions.
-- 🤔 I’m looking for help with NodeJS server framework suggestions.
+Greetings!
+I'm Rohan, a passionate developer with a mission to simplify complex business processes.
+As the founder of OrderStack, I'm dedicated to developing and maintaining innovative automation systems that enable companies to streamline their operations.

+Currently, I'm expanding my skills in Golang, and I'm always on the lookout for exciting projects to collaborate on.
+If you're interested in discussing system architecture or have any NodeJS server framework suggestions, feel free to reach out!

-- 💬 We can discuss concepts and interesting things about Go, NodeJS, MongoDB, Sys Arch and Database Design.
+Let's connect and exchange ideas on all things related to Go, NodeJS, MongoDB, System Architecture, and Database Design.
+You can reach me at rohan@orderstack.xyz, and my preferred pronouns are he/him.

-- 📫 How to reach me: rohan@orderstack.xyz
-- 😄 Pronouns: he/him
-- 🎥 Check out what I'm watching [trakt.tv](https://trakt.tv/users/rohandhamapurkar/history/all/added)
+In my free time, I love watching movies and TV shows.
+If you're curious about what I'm watching, check out my profile on trakt.tv.

+Thank you for stopping by, and I look forward to exploring new opportunities with you!